-Social media icons are effective because these are the symbols that we associate with the different social media and we are wired to click first on those little birds and letters.
+Social media icons are effective because these are the symbols that we associate with different social media, and we are wired to click first on those little birds and letters.
 Here are a handful of Free Social Media Icons for Use in Email Signatures.

 - Text links

-When using text links, make them stand out by making them bold or perhaps a different color and always leaving the link underlined, which your email recipients will immediately recognize as a link.
+When using text links, make them stand out by making them bold or perhaps a different colour and always leaving the link underlined, which your email recipients will immediately recognize as a link.

 Want to make one social media shine over others?

 Consider scheduling banner blocks for your social media.
 This is a great way to promote a specific social media page.